Discourse toolkit to render forms

 Form

-Form accepts a @validate property which allows you to define a callback function to validate the form.
-This will be called for each field of the form.
+Form accepts a @validate property which allows you to define a callback function to validate the full form state once per validation pass.

 Parameters